NuevoFoundation/workshops/content/english/pygame-pong/activity-1.md

 # Activity 1
 You can adjust the boundary of pong game by adjusting the height and width of rectangle that represent the boundary.

 Go to the code containing the Pong game.
 Press **run**.
-Notice that Pong boundary is not well looking and it left blank space like shown below inside blue.
-Lets fix this in this activity so that game boundary looks good.
+Notice that the game's boundary don't look right - see the below image.
+Let's fix this in this activity so that game boundary looks good.

 ![](../media/width.PNG)